Further information on renewable energy developments

 Decisions on woodland removal and peat disturbance will, where appropriate, be informed by Environmental Impact Assessment (EIA).

-The Scottish Government's Policy on Control of Woodland Removal and associated Guidance to FCS staff on implementing it sets out the criteria for determining the acceptability of woodland removal and the requirement, if any, for compensatory planting.
-Wherever appropriate, FCS will seek to maintain woodland conditions around turbines, subject to consideration of the impact of tree growth on turbine performance and energy yield.
+The Scottish Government's Policy on Control of Woodland Removal and associated Guidance to Forestry and Land Scotland staff on implementing it sets out the criteria for determining the acceptability of woodland removal and the requirement, if any, for compensatory planting.
+Wherever appropriate, FLS will seek to maintain woodland conditions around turbines, subject to consideration of the impact of tree growth on turbine performance and energy yield.

-A joint working group involving Forestry Commission Scotland, Scottish Renewables, SNH, SEPA and representatives from the wind industry has published a guidance note on good practice during windfarm construction.
+A joint working group involving Forestry and Land Scotland, Scottish Renewables, SNH, SEPA and representatives from the wind industry has published a guidance note on good practice during windfarm construction.

 The Scottish Government have also published guidance on calculating net carbon impacts on peat.